ietf-wg-cellar/flac-specification/flac.md

 Following the frame header are a number of subframes equal to the number of audio channels.

 ### Subframe header
 Each subframe starts with a header.
-The first bit of the header is always 0, followed by 6 bits describing which subframe type is used according to the following table, where v is the value of the 6 bits as an unsigned number.
+The first bit of the header MUST be 0, followed by 6 bits describing which subframe type is used according to the following table, where v is the value of the 6 bits as an unsigned number.

 Value               | Subframe type :-------------------|:-----------